TekFed/TekFed/README.md

 - 👋 Hi, I’m @TekFed
-- 👀 I’m interested in Tech
+- Python Dev.
-- 🌱 I’m currently learning Python
+- Flutter Dev.
-- 💞️ I’m looking to collaborate on Web design and software development
+- DS/ML/AI
-- 📫 How to reach me on Twitter @chima_ollins
+- PostgreSQL

 <!---
 TekFed/TekFed is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.